My Husband’s First Furniture Makeover

 Click any of these “before” photos below to view the “after” of that makeover.

-This is the dresser that we bought from Facebook Marketplace.
-I think he has only ever used a paint sprayer that I had set up, once or twice.
+I think my husband has only ever used a paint sprayer that I had set up once or twice.
 And that was probably 7 years ago.
+Sometimes, he helps with some things like cleaning or scuff sanding, and he always helps with moving and lifting.
+But the painting and finishing are always my job.

 Supplies Used for my husband’s first furniture makeover